Church of Saint Francis of Assisi

 Electro-pneumatic action

-3 manuals, 43 stops, 44 ranks
+3 manuals, 43 registers, 40 stops, 44 ranks

 In 1915, the Odell organ from 1892 was replaced with a new 49-rank organ built by Reuben Midmer & Son of Merrick, N.Y.
 The following stoplist was published in The Diapason (Nov.
-1, 1915), but pipecounts were not indicated; pipecounts suggested below are based on similar Reuben Midmer & Son organs of the era.
+1, 1915), but pipecounts were not indicated; pipecounts indicated below are suggested, based on similar Reuben Midmer & Son organs of the era.

 Great Organ (Manual II) – 61 notes